 Sally Kuykendall, Ph.D.

 Dr. Kuykendall earned a diploma in nursing, Bachelor’s Degree in Chemistry, Master’s Degree in Health Education and Ph.D. in Health Studies.
 Her area of expertise is evaluating youth violence prevention programs, specifically programs to prevent or reduce youth gun carrying, bullying, domestic violence, and other adverse childhood experiences.
 Program funders include Pennsylvania Commission on Crime and Delinquency, Safe and Drug Free Schools and Communities, Children’s Trust Fund, William Penn Foundation, Pennsylvania Department of Education, the Barra Foundation, the Center for Disease Control and Prevention and the Institute of Catholic Bioethics at Saint Joseph’s University.
 From 2001-2007, Kuykendall (Black) conducted an independent evaluation of the Olweus Bullying Prevention Program.
 During this project, Kuykendall spent hundreds of hours surveying students and observing behaviors at lunch and recess.
 Kuykendall developed several ways to measure violence and program fidelity.
-To date, Kuykendall co-authored eight peer reviewed journal articles, two conference proceedings, and over twenty professional conference presentations.
+To date, Kuykendall co-authored eight peer reviewed journal articles, two conference proceedings, and over thirty professional conference presentations.
 Her book, Bullying, published by ABC-CLIO, presents bullying from a medical perspective, discussing causes of aggressive behavior, why victims respond in the ways that they do, evidence-based programs and future directions in preventing youth violence.
-Kuykendall is currently working with Institute for Safe Families to reduce children’s exposure to domestic violence.
+Kuykendall is currently working with local community agencies to reduce children’s exposure to domestic violence.

 R.N.
 Thomas Jefferson University (1981) Diploma in Nursing